 Sermon given by Rev. Frank Clarkson, January 6, 2018.

 We just sang, “There is more love, some where… I’m gonna keep on, ’til I find it….”
 That song comes out of the African American spiritual tradition.
-It was created and sung by slaves because it helped them have the to have the hope and courage to carry on, when there wasn’t much reason for hope.
+It was created and sung by slaves because it helped them have the hope and courage to carry on, when there wasn’t much reason for hope.

 When you sing a song, it’s helps to know where it comes from, who sang it, and why—what their experience was, what their lives were like.
 So you can give that song and those people the reverence and respect they deserve.

 Two weeks from today is our annual Martin Luther King Breakfast with our friends from Calvary Baptist Church, and at the end of the breakfast we’ll sing the Black National Anthem, “Lift Every Voice and Sing.”
 It’s a beautiful and moving hymn and I love singing it.
 I hope that more of us will learn it by heart so we can sing it loudly and well when we gather to celebrate Martin’s vision for America, which in spite of the progress that has been made, is still far from complete.

 But those of us who are white, we need to remember, it’s not our song.
 It was written in 1900 as a poem for black schoolchildren to say as a tribute to President Lincoln, who had freed the slaves, and then it was set to music.
 The invitation is to be aware of the history of slavery and Jim Crow segregation and the unfinished struggle for civil rights in our country, when we sing, “Lift Every Voice.”